camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

         i += 2
 ~~~

 In math, infinite sequences and series also have cardinality.
 For instance, the cardinality of the natural numbers is $$\aleph_0$$ and the cardinality of the real numbers is $$\mathfrak{c}$$.
 One of Georg Cantor's surprising discoveries was that the set of all positive odd numbers has the same cardinality as natural numbers (intuitively, it seems like there are twice as many natural numbers as there are odd numbers).
-This is because infinite sets are not measured by counting their elements -- after all, this would be futile, because you'd go on counting forever.
+This is because infinite sets are not measured by counting their elements -- after all, that would be futile, because you'd go on counting forever.
 Instead, infinite sets are measured by the functions that generate them.
-If a function can be lined-up 1:1 with the natural numbers, then it has the same cardinality as the natural numbers, $$\aleph_0$$.
+If a function can be lined-up 1:1 with the natural numbers, then it has the same cardinality as the natural numbers, $$\aleph_0$$, and is called "countably infinite".
+There are some sets that are *uncountably infinite* (more on that in a second).

 Given a generator that produces the natural numbers, we can create a second function that gives us the odd numbers by chaining them together, demonstrating that these sets have the same cardinality: